kattasa/variable_imp_matching/README.md

 ## Usage
 This code can be used to run the variable important matching (`VIM`) method and reproduce the results in the paper.
 To use, follow the steps below:
-1. Clone this repo
+1. Clone this repo.
+2. Create a conda environment using the `environment.yml` and activate it.
-2. Use the `environment.yml` or `requirements.txt` file to install dependencies.
+3. Install remaining dependencies in the `requirements.txt` file using pip.
-3. Add the `variable_imp_matching/` folder to your `PYTHONPATH`.
+4. Add the `variable_imp_matching/` folder to your `PYTHONPATH`.
-4. See further details in the `Experiments/README.md` on which scripts to run to reproduce the results in the paper.
+5. See further details in the `Experiments/README.md` on which scripts to run to reproduce the results in the paper.

 ## Acknowledgements